emilsvennesson/shed/documents/assignments/sdd.md

 A public interface and state handler of the backend.
 To clarify, this is where the front end will have access to the backend functionality.

 - **Favorites.**
 Responsible for handling what products the user has marked as favorite.
 The favorite's module then stores all the products marked as favorite in a local txt file when the program gets closed.
-Furthermore, the txt file is then read by the program on the program startup and avilable for use by the frontend
+Furthermore, the txt file is then read by the program on the program startup and available for use by the frontend

 - **Parsing.**
  Handles all the static data that is represented in the frontend.
-In addition, the parser translates all the [Products](#Product) from a Json file and into the program
+In addition, the parser translates all the [Products](#Product) from a JSON file and into the program

 - **Filter.**
 This component is responsible for filtering all the [Products](#Product) in different ways.
-The allround purpose is for the front end to be able to put in certain criteria, for those [Products](#Product) that met those criterias are then returned and will then be represented in frontend.
+The allround purpose is for the front end to be able to put in certain criteria, for those [Products](#Product) that met those criteria are then returned and will then be represented in frontend.

 - **Drink generator,**
  generates drinks based on certain criteria as well as ingredients that will be specified by the user.